frappe/erpnext_documentation/user/manual/en/agriculture/crops_and_land/index.md

 Here we will learn to do a quick setup with the essential requirements to manage a simple example crop, Carrots.

 These instructions assume you have already completed the basic ERPNext setup, and you have the ERPNext desk on your browser window.

-### Topics

-{index}